- Set up your account, access the site, and download the app to take advantage of all the features of Webex.

 - Don't connect to audio: Enter zero listening mode to share your screen from a room.
 Avoid echoes in spaces with video conferencing systems.

-If you prefer to mute your microphone, tap Mute in the preview.
-You'll clearly see the mute indicator and can unmute it when you're ready to speak.
-Mute upon entry prevents noise in the first few seconds.
+If you prefer to enter with your microphone muted, tap Mute in the preview.
+You'll clearly see the indicator when it's muted, and you can unmute it when you're ready to speak.
+Muting yourself when you enter prevents background noise in the first few seconds.

-With video, you can choose the camera, turn it off when you enter, or keep it active.
-Self-view appears mirrored by default, though you can disable it if you feel more comfortable seeing yourself as others see you.
-When you find your ideal configuration, save it to reuse in future meetings..
+With video, you can choose your camera, turn it off when you join, or keep it on.
+Your own view is mirrored by default, but you can turn it off if you're more comfortable seeing yourself as others see you.
+Once you find your ideal settings, save them for future meetings.

-If you prefer privacy or reduce distractions, use background blur or a virtual background.
-From Change Background, you can choose to blur or replace your surroundings.
-It's a quick solution if you work from shared spaces.
+If you prefer privacy or want to reduce distractions, use background blur or a virtual background.
+From Change Background, you can choose between blurring or replacing your surroundings.
+It's a quick solution if you work in shared spaces.

-To share content, use the Share control in the meeting bar.
-You can display the full screen, a specific window, or a document.
-Sharing keeps everyone on the same page and improves the flow of the meeting..
+To share content, use the Share control in the meeting toolbar.
+You can share your entire screen, a specific window, or a document.
+Sharing keeps everyone on the same page and improves the meeting's flow.

-Recording is the best way to preserve agreements or send the session to absentees.
-Click Record to begin; you'll see a red icon while it's being recorded.
-Once it's finished, you'll find the recording on the User Hub recordings page if you recorded to the cloud, and you'll receive an email with the link when it's ready (it may take up to 24 hours depending on the size and bandwidth).
-Recordings include audio, video and presentations.
+Recording is the best way to preserve agreements or send the session to absent participants.
+Tap Record to begin; you'll see a red icon while it's recording.
+When finished, you'll find the recording on the User Hub's Recordings page if you recorded to the cloud, and you'll receive an email with the link when it's ready (this may take up to 24 hours depending on size and bandwidth).
+Recordings include audio, video, and presentations.

 If you're on the free plan, recordings are saved locally on your computer.
-In Windows are stored in Documents (My PC) and on macOS in your home folder.
-Make sure you have enough space if you record frequently..
+On Windows , they're stored in Documents ( My Computer ), and on macOS, in your home folder.
+Make sure you have enough space if you record frequently.

 Supported devices, integrations, and cameras

-Joining from room equipment or video devices is even more convenient with the One Button to Push (OBTP) feature in Cisco Webex Video Platform 2.0.
-At the start time, the Join Meeting button appears on the touchscreen of supported devices.
-Just tap and go, no need to type in addresses or long codes..
+Joining from meeting rooms or video devices is even more convenient with the One Button To Press (OBTP) feature in the Cisco Webex 2.0 Video Platform.
+At the start time, the Join Meeting button appears on the touchscreen of compatible devices.
+Just tap it and you're in—no need to enter addresses or long codes.

-For OBTP you need: compatible touchscreen room devices, TMS 15.2 (minimum) with TMSXE 5.2, the room must be booked as a resource in Outlook, and the device and its Exchange mailbox must be properly paired in TMSXE.
-Check with your IT team if the button still doesn't appear..
+For OBTP you need: compatible touchscreen room devices, TMS 15.2 (minimum) with TMSXE 5.2, the room reserved as a resource in Outlook, and the device and its Exchange mailbox properly paired in TMSXE.
+Check with your IT team if the button is not yet visible.

-Site administrators can use new variables in Webex desktop app email templates—%MeetingNumberNS% and %PersonalRoomID%—to customize meeting invitations and information emails.
-This automates the sending of key data such as meeting number or personal room ID..
+Site administrators can use new variables in the Webex desktop app's email templates—%MeetingNumberNS% and %PersonalRoomID%—to personalize invitations and meeting information emails.
+This automates the sending of key data such as meeting number or personal room ID.

-If you're working with Skype for Business (Lync), Webex Video Platform 1.0 offered interoperability with environments like Lync 2013 and Office 365, with RDP support for two-way content sharing.
-It even allowed a Lync user to start the meeting as the organizer and join before the host..
+If you work with Skype for Business (Lync), Webex Video Platform 1.0 offered interoperability with environments like Lync 2013 and Office 365, with RDP support for bidirectional content sharing.
+It even allowed a Lync user to start the meeting as the organizer and join before the host.

 - Enter the numeric password if requested and launch the video call from the app.
 In the email confirmation you will find all the data.

-For dedicated video conferencing devices (Cisco, Poly, etc.), dial the video address meetingnumber@sitename.webex.com and, when prompted, enter the host key or PIN followed by # to begin.
-If you are not the host, press # to join as an attendee.
-On devices with a virtual controller or keyboard, look for the Dial or New Call option and the Keyboard button to enter the URI..
+For dedicated video conferencing devices (Cisco, Poly, etc.), dial the video address [email protected] and, when prompted, enter the organizer's PIN followed by # to start.
+If you are not the organizer, press # to join as an attendee.
+On computers with a remote or virtual keyboard, look for the Dial or New Call option and the Keyboard button to enter the URI.

 You can also use standards-based video conferencing applications, such as Cisco Jabber Video for TelePresence (formerly Movi) or Cisco Jabber.
-Enter the video address in the dial-in field and press Start or Call to join.
-The flow is very similar to that of a room device but from your computer.
+Enter the video address in the dial field and press Start or Call to join.
+The workflow is very similar to that of a room device, but from your computer.

-If your device doesn't support dialing a full video address, your organization can set up a pilot number: a short number that replaces the URI.
-Dial the pilot number, enter the meeting number, and, if you're an organizer, add your key or PIN followed by #.
-For personal room meetings, if the organizer has not arrived, you will wait in the reception room..
+If your device doesn't allow you to dial a full video address, your organization can set up a pilot number: a short number that replaces the URI.
+Dial the pilot number, enter the meeting number, and if you're the organizer, add your key or PIN followed by #.
+For personal room meetings, if the organizer hasn't arrived, you'll wait in the lobby.

-Please note that Cisco has retired Webex Scheduler support for the extension of Google Chrome, the scheduler for Internet Explorer and integration with IBM Lotus Notes, Skype for Business, and IBM Sametime on December 31, 2020.
-Users of the old Chrome extension needed to migrate to the latest Webex plugin for G Suite.
+Please note that Cisco discontinued support for the Webex Scheduler for Google Chrome , the Internet Explorer Scheduler, and integration with IBM Lotus Notes, Skype for Business, and IBM Sametime on December 31, 2020.
+Users of the old Chrome extension were advised to migrate to the latest Webex for G Suite add-on.

-Camera Compatibility: Most PC cameras work well with Webex Meetings.
-Mac, administrators can allow the use of virtual cameras in addition to physical ones.
-If you're looking for references, these are tested cameras with good performance.:
+Camera compatibility: Most PC cameras work well with Webex Meetings.
+On Mac , administrators can allow the use of virtual cameras in addition to physical ones.
+For references, these are cameras that have been tested and performed well :

 High-quality video cameras